Microcredit, Microfinance, Microlending

 To make a smaller microloan, see http://www.kiva.org ($25 minimum).
 By investing whatever amount feels right to each of us, we can and will build a brighter future for ourselves and all who share our world.
 Thanks for caring, and you have a great day!

 With very best wishes for a transformed world,

 Fred Burks for this website and the PEERS Team

-and microcredit, click here.
+P.S.
+For an excellent handbook focused on socially responsible investing, click here.
 And to move your checking and savings accounts from profit oriented banks to membership run credit unions, click here and here.
 As I am very passionate about ending poverty through microcredit, feel free to contact me with any questions by clicking here.

 - Inform your media and political representatives of this information on microcredit, aka microlending or microfinance.
 To contact those close to you, click here.

 - For more reliable information and a call to work together for change, click here.

 - For an inspiring essay on working together to build a brighter future, click here.

 - For a heart and mind expanding online course, see the free Insight Course.